tensorflow/docs/site/en/install/pip.md

 This guide is for the latest stable version of TensorFlow.
 For the preview build *(nightly)*, use the pip package named `tf-nightly`.
 Refer to [these tables](./source#tested_build_configurations) for older TensorFlow version requirements.
-For the CPU-only build use the pip package named `tensorflow-cpu`.
+For the CPU-only build, use the pip package named `tensorflow-cpu`.

 Here are the quick versions of the install commands.
 Scroll down for the